 Our trek in northern India from the Zanskar Valley to the Indus River with World Expeditions was for the most part well off the proverbial beaten path for all but the last three days.
-We ended our trek walking through the spectacular Markha Valley.
+We ended our trek trekking through the spectacular Markha Valley.
 Beauty here comes with a price; a lot more people and the tea-house culture.
 There’s nothing wrong with that but it requires an adjustment after a couple of truly remote weeks.

 Our trip up the Markha Valley began after a long day that included crossing the Rubrang La at 5,020 metres followed by a long descent and walk up a river valley.
 We only had a few kilometres in the actual Markha Valley itself but what a glorious entrance it was.